What is the Cohort Management Program?

 Q. In terms of data reporting, does CCN assume partners will go forward with the Care Management or Pop Health platform?

-A. a.
-No, CCN assumes Networks will use existing reporting infrastructure.
+A. No. CCN assumes networks will use existing reporting infrastructure.

 Q. Under what mechanism are we allowed to share PHI, etc.?

 A. The HIPAA Privacy Rule governs the privacy of medical information deemed PHI by HIPAA and sets for the circumstances under which PHI can be shared.
 In general, providers and other HIPAA entities and their Business Associates must obtain written authorization by the individual who is the subject of the PHI or a legally authorized representative to disclose PHI, unless an exception applies.
 HIPAA supports certain exceptions for disclosure and sharing to allow for treatment and business operations.
 A Covered Entity may use or disclose PHI for “treatment”, “payment”, or “health care operations” without consent from the patient.
-There are more HIPAA resources available on the HHS.gov website.
-CCN requires that Networks establish Business Associate Agreements (BAAs) among its partners to define the rights and obligations of both partners related to creating, receiving, maintaining PHI among the Network.
-There is more information about Business Associates and BAAs available on the HHS.gov website.
+There are more HIPAA resources at this website: https://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/index.html.

 Q. Where does the RHIO fit in?